TeachMeGIS curriculum, KCGIS Center instructor

 Prerequisites and Recommendations

-Students should have knowledge of Microsoft Windows® and be familiar with the basic use of ArcGIS, including the topics covered in the Introduction to ArcGIS Pro and Intermediate ArcGIS Pro classes.
+Attendees should have knowledge of Microsoft Windows® and be familiar with the use of ArcGIS Pro, including the topics covered in the Introduction to ArcGIS Pro and Intermediate ArcGIS Pro classes.

 What You Will Receive

-- 15 hours of instruction from a subject-matter expert.
+- 22.5 hours of instruction from a CompTIA Certified Technical Trainer (CTT).

-- Use of a student PC while in class, with appropriate GIS software and access to training data.
+- Classroom Sessions: use of a student PC while in class, with appropriate GIS software and access to training data.

 - A TeachMeGIS student workbook (to keep) which includes the lecture slides, exercises, and a DVD of the training data.

-- KCGIS Center’s 30 for 30 Support—30 minutes of one-on-one instructor phone within 30 days after class completion.
+- KCGIS Center’s 30 for 30 Support—30 minutes of phone, email, or face-to-face support within 30 days after class completion.
 This is our commitment to you to help ensure that you can apply your new GIS skills successfully.